spe-uob/2021-AIWorkflow/README.md

 Our [Wikis][12] contains our developments progress and the achievements and goals for every release version.

-### 1.5.2 CS in the city presentation
+### 1.5.2 CS in the city poster

-Our [poster](/presentation.odp) is an overview of our project, containing clients, problems we encountered, approaches to solve them and some screenshots about our program.
+Our [poster](/presentation.odp) is an overview of our project, containing client userstories, problems we encountered, approaches to solve them and some screenshots about our program.
 ---

 [2]:https://reactjs.org